glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 :::info
 These are the 2 methods to find your suit's image.
 It's highly advised to use **GlacierKit** as much as possible because that's where you'll do most of your modding in the future.

-While **RPKG** does have its usecases but they become deminishing the more advanced you get.
+While **RPKG** does have its usecases, they become deminishing the more advanced you get with modding.
 This is one tiny example where I prefer to use **RPKG** alongside **GlacierKit** just because the images load up with each file in the repository.
-I still advise to try finding your suit using both methods to get familiar with each program.
+I still advise to try finding your suit using both methods to get familiar with each program and the game files in general.
 :::

 ## Step 2: Find Your Suit's image

-1. After opening the repository and locating the correct suit in one of the programs, locate the image code from your suit, which is displayed on the right.
+1. After opening the repository and locating the correct suit in one of the programs, locate the image code from your suit, which is displayed on the right. ("You should have already confirmed this in the Glacier method")
 2. I repeat, click on your suit, in either program, and look at the text box on the right-hand side.
 This code you see will be identical for each program.
-   There will be a line of code starting with **"Image":"...**.
+   There will be a line of code starting with *"Image":"....*
    For example:
    ```json
    "Image": "images/unlockables_override/47_outfits_bloodmoney_gloves.jpg"
    ```
 4. Remember the **file path** ("images/unlockables_override/") and **file name** (47_outfits_bloodmoney_gloves.jpg).

 :::warning
 Keep **RPKG** or **GlacierKit** open, you’ll need it in the next steps.